-There are no laws against nudity in Spain - which means that, in theory, you can go nude anywhere you like in the country.
-Whether this means the police would be happy for you to walk in the nude down Las Ramblas is questionable (we have actually seen a pair of protesters walking naked in central Barcelona, but there was no police present to test their reaction to it).
-But what it does mean is that nudism is widely practiced on Spain's beaches.
+There are currently no laws against nudity in public in Spain, which means that you can go anywhere in the country naked.
+However, whether this means the residents of Spain would be happy for you to walk in the nude down Las Ramblas is questionable.

 Nudism is only really practiced on Spain's nude beaches, which are mainly in Catalunya, especially around Sitges where you can find Mar Bella, Playa de las Balmain, and Playa Muerto.
 There are also a number of great nudist destinations in Spain, but just because the law allows for nudism in public doesn't mean you should go everywhere without your clothes.

 Knowing when it's appropriate to go clothing-free comes down to understanding the Spanish culture as it relates to being naked.
 While Spaniards don't find women's breasts taboo like Americans, going fully naked it still considered inappropriate it most public settings.

 While toplessness isn't really considered taboo in Spain as a whole, some parts of the country are a bit more reserved when it comes to full nudity.
 Barcelona and other major metropolitan cities have a much friendlier view of naturism and toplessness than some rural coastal towns.

 The local government in Cadiz, Andalusia, for instance, has raised the possibility of fining people caught naked on their beaches, and many family beaches around the country would frown upon going naked.
 Restaurants, bars, shops, and business also generally refuse service to people without clothing, so you won't be able to travel everywhere naked.